linktrendmedia/App-Legal-Suite/output/Website Terms of Use.md

 Has the meaning given in the Privacy Policy and Data Processing Addendum (DPA).

 **(p) "Privacy Policy"**
-Means the Public Privacy Policy governing the collection and processing of Visitor Data, available at [INSERT URL].
+Means the Public Privacy Policy governing the collection and processing of Visitor Data, available at [HYPERLINK: INSERT URL].

 **(q) "Site"**
-Means the Company's public-facing website located at [INSERT URL] and all associated subdomains, pages, and features.
+Means the Company's public-facing website located at [HYPERLINK: INSERT URL] and all associated subdomains, pages, and features.

 **(r) "Third-Party Links"**
 Means any links or integrations that direct a Visitor to external services, websites, or applications not controlled by the Company.